Philip Evans and John Lloyd: Executions

 The executions took so long to be scheduled that it began to appear that they might not take place.
 The priests were allowed a good deal of liberty, even to leaving the prison for recreation.
 The executions took place in Pwllhalog, near Cardiff, on 22 July 1679.
-Two plaques mark the site at what is now the junction of Crwys Road and Richmond Road in Roath, Cardiff, still known as "Death Junction".
+Two plaques mark the site at what is now the junction where City Road, Crwys Road and Richmond Road meet in Roath, Cardiff, still known as "Death Junction".

 Evans was the first to die.
 He addressed the gathering in both Welsh and English saying, ‘Adieu, Father Lloyd!
 Though only for a little time, for we shall soon meet again'.
-Lloyd spoke very briefly.
-"I never was a good speaker in my life.
+Lloyd spoke very briefly: "I never was a good speaker in my life.
 I shall only say that I die in the true Catholic and apostolic faith, according to these words in the Creed, I believe in the holy Catholic Church; and with those three virtues: faith, hope and charity."

 Canonisation and feast day

 On 25 October 1970, both John Lloyd and Philip Evans were canonised by Pope Paul VI.
 Although they died on 22 July, this date is kept by the Catholic Church as the feast day of Mary Magdalen, so their joint feast day was assigned to 23 July.
 The same date is the assigned day of Bridget of Sweden, who was later designated one of six patron saints of Europe by Pope John Paul II.
 This means that while churches dedicated to John Lloyd or Philip Evans can keep their feast on 23 July, other churches must commemorate Bridget on that date.
 A voluntary celebration for John Lloyd and Philip Evans may be kept on a nearby date at the discretion of local communities.

 The collective feast day of the Forty Martyrs of England and Wales was formerly kept on 25 October.
 In England they are now celebrated together with beatified martyrs on 4 May.
 In Wales, 25 October is the feast of the "Six Welsh Martyrs and their companions".

+The pair are commemorated within Cardiff by two stained-glass windows at the St Peter's Church, off City Road.

+Relics

+In 1878 two human skulls were discovered in a wooden box, stored in the attic of a Jesuit priest’s house in Holywell.
+The box contained a mix of other bones, including various leg bones that were wrapped in a woman's blouse and a coccyx.
+The Stonyhurst College announced in April 2021 that they believed they had identified that the bones belonged to John Lloyd and Philip Evans.
+Previously, the same bones were previously believed to be of John Plessington, with the Bishop of Shrewsbury attempting to raise funds to conduct DNA testing.